matrix-org/matrix.org/jekyll/_posts/guides/2018-09-21-usage-of-the-matrix-js-sdk.md

 <small>([jsdoc for `client.sendEvent`](http://matrix-org.github.io/matrix-js-sdk/0.11.1/module-client-MatrixClient.html#sendEvent))</small>

-Knowing this, we can build a bot which just echos back any message starting with a "!"
+Knowing this, we can put together message listening and message sending, to build a bot which just echos back any message starting with a "!":

 ```javascript
 var testRoomId = "!jhpZBTbckszblMYjMK:matrix.org";